pure-data/externals-howto/README.rst

 destructor method ``freemethod`` (without any return argument), when the object is destroyed.

-``size`` is the static size of the class-data space, that is returned by ``sizeof(t_mydata)``.
+``size`` is the static size of the class data space, that is returned by ``sizeof(t_mydata)``.

 ``flags`` define the presentation of the graphical object.
 A (more or